 Ticket holders have exclusive access to the viewing area near the start/finish.
 A pass out system will be in place for ticket holders wishing to access the trail viewing areas as shown on the map.

-Accessibility: At this venue there are some hard-standing pathways which lead to the outdoor ticketed spectator area which is a predominately grassed area.
-The trails on the Chase outside of this area may become muddy and wet in bad weather so may not be suitable for those with mobility scooters or those with limited mobility.
+Accessibility: At this venue there is a mix of hard-standing pathways, trackway, and grass.
+The trails outside of the ticketed spectator area may become muddy and wet in bad weather, which may not be suitable for wheelchair or mobility scooter users or those with limited mobility.

 Accessible Golf Buggy: To help reduce distances across the site, an internal Accessible Golf Buggy Service will be running between the transport hub and ticketed entrance.